“There’s one other thing Alice knows. It doesn’t matter how hard she cries for her mum, her mum can’t hear her. Nobody can.”

 McCoy has a hunch.
 But does he have enough time?

-“Even better than its predecessors … Its plot twists and turns, provoking laughter and tears … Fascinating and dangerous … Parks has clearly studied the masters of tartan noir but has his own voice.
+“Even better than its predecessors … Its plot twists and turns, provoking laughter and tears … Fascinating and dangerous … Parks has clearly studied the masters of tartan noir but has his own distinctive voice.
 He shows how, among the welter of violence, a spontaneous act of kindness can have just as great an impact”

 the Times, Book Of The Month